Putin says Russia will be ready for 2014 Sochi Olympics

 “I have no doubt that all the sites will be ready on time and with the appropriate quality,” he told the IOC delegation, which included Jean Claude Killy, a former Olympic alpine skiing champion.

-IOC President Jacques Rogge also toured sites built for the Sochi Games, which open on February 7 next year, and the visiting Olympic officials praised Russia’s preparations.
+IOC President Jacques Rogge also toured sites built for the Sochi Games, which open on Feb.
+7 nest year, and the visiting Olympic officials praised Russia’s preparations.

 “I am impressed by the fantastic volume of work that has been undertaken,” IOC delegation member Gilbert Felli said.